cplank/Bamazon/README.md

 ## Using Bamazon ##

-Just follow the prompts to see items available for purchase and to make purchases.
+Navigate into the `Bamazon` directory and run `node bamazon.js`.
+Then follow the prompts in the terminal.

+You'll need MySQL installed and steup on your local machine.

+Clone the repo locall from `https://github.com/cplank/Bamazon.git` and run `npm install` to install the MySQL and Inquirer dependencies.

+This app dynamically creates the Bamazon_db, so you don't need to run a separate `.sql` file.

 ### When you first run Bamazon ###